findkit/findkit/packages/docs/docs/ui/groups.md

 group as searches are made.
 The result amount per group is determined by the `previewSize` key.

-Checkout on here how this actually works.
-TODO link.
+Checkout this example to see how it works: <https://codesandbox.io/s/github/findkit/findkit/tree/main/packages/ui-examples/grouping>

 The groups can be also updated on the fly with `ui.updateGroups(fn)` method: